WorkCover

 It’s Complicated!

 A Deemed Worker is an individual who is “deemed to be a worker” for Workers Compensation purposes.
-This will include Full-Time, Part-Time and Casuals employees in your business, and in some situation's Independent Contractors.
-When renewing your WorkCover Insurance Policy it is the obligation of the employer to include all relevant Deemed Worker remuneration a business has paid when declaring its Actual Wages.
-Using a specialist like Employers Comp will assist you in ensuring you declaring your Wages accurately and on time to ensure you comply with your WorklCover Accident and Illness Insurance obligations.
+This will include Full-Time, Part-Time and Casuals employees in your business.
+In some situation’s Independent Contractors can be your deemed workers too.
+When renewing your WorkCover Policy it is the obligation of the employer to include all relevant Deemed Workers remuneration paid when declaring its Actual Wages.
+Using a specialist like Employers Comp will assist you in ensuring your declaring your Wages accurately and on time to ensure you comply with your Workers Compensation Insurance obligations.

 What is an Actual Wage Declaration?